Spinal Cord Injury Attorneys in New Jersey

 Get Legal Help for You or a Loved One After Spine Trauma

-An injury claim or lawsuit can be filed to help an individual coping with a spinal cord injury recover money to help offset medical expenses, lost wages, and other damages.
+An injury claim or lawsuit can be filed to help someone with a spinal cord injury recover money to help offset medical expenses, lost wages, and other damages.
 The NJ personal injury attorneys at Lependorf & Silverstein, P.C., provide legal guidance and representation to spinal cord injury victims as well as others who have suffered catastrophic injury through no fault of their own.
 We understand that the lifelong challenges ahead require adequate compensation.
 Please call us at (609) 240-0040 for a free consultation.

 Recovering from a spinal cord injury is not only physically demanding, but emotionally and financially challenging.